 with any initial guess $w^0$.

 To improve the convergence of Newton's iterations, we apply multigrid to get a good initial guess and preconditioning to accelerate the linear solver.
-Multigrid and preconditioning are widely used tricks in numerical algorithms, see \cite{hackbusch2013multi,golub2012matrix}. \begin{itemize} \item \textbf{Multigrid}: Start with a coarse grid $N_x^{(0)}\times N_t^{(0)}$ which is easy to solve.
+Multigrid and preconditioning are widely used tricks in numerical algorithms, see \cite{hackbusch2013multi,golub2012matrix}. \begin{itemize} \item \textbf{Multigrid}: Start with a coarse grid $N_x^{(0)}\times N_t^{(0)}$ so that the MFG system is easy to solve.
 Then iteratively refine the grids and solve the MFG system on finer grids $N_x^{(k)}\times N_t^{(k)}$, $k=1,2,\dots$ until getting a solution of desired resolution.
-At step $k$, interpolate the solution $w^{(k-1)}$ from grids $N_x^{(k-1)}\times N_t^{(k-1)}$ onto finer grids $N_x^{(k)}\times N_t^{(k)}$, which provides a good initial guess when solving on the finer grids by Newton's method. \item \textbf{Preconditioning}: At each Newton's iteration a linear system need to be solved.
-We use the \emph{gmres} iterative linear solver \citep{saad1986gmres} since $J(w^n)$ is sparse .
-However, the linear system is ill-posed which results in bad convergence.
-So we pick an approximate matrix $\tilde{J}(w^n)$ to $J(w^n)$ by ignoring the coupling parts between forward and backward equations.
+At step $k$, interpolate the solution $w^{(k-1)}$ from the grid $N_x^{(k-1)}\times N_t^{(k-1)}$ onto the finer grid $N_x^{(k)}\times N_t^{(k)}$, which provides a good initial guess when solving on the finer grid by the Newton's method. \item \textbf{Preconditioning}: At each Newton's iteration a linear system need to be solved.
+We use the GMRES iterative linear solver \cite{saad1986gmres} since $J(w^n)$ is sparse .
+However, the ill-posedness of the linear system leads to bad convergence.
+To solve the issue, we pick an approximate matrix $\tilde{J}(w^n)$ to $J(w^n)$ by ignoring the coupling parts between forward and backward equations.
 Inverting $\tilde{J}(w^n)$ is equivalent to solving a decoupled forward-backward system.
-We use $\tilde{J}(w^n)$ as a preconditioner to accelerate the gmres convergence. \end{itemize}
+We use $\tilde{J}(w^n)$ as a preconditioner to accelerate the GMRES convergence. \end{itemize}

-Using the algorithm, we shall compute MFE solutions and show simulations for MFGs proposed in Section \ref{sec:flow}.
+Using the algorithm, we shall compute MFE solutions and show simulations for MFGs proposed in Section~\ref{sec:flow}.

-\subsection{Numerical Examples}
+\subsection{Numerical examples}